isomerpages/moe-jurongwestpri/_our-staff/English Department.md

 * To provide challenging and stimulating assignments and projects beyond the curriculum to enrich the learning experience of the English Language
 * To infuse critical and creative thinking strategies through literature and oracy programme
-* To identify and develop pupils’ talent in speaking & writing
+* To identify and develop pupils’ talent in speaking &amp; writing

 <br>